partofthestars/PPGI-Toolbox/tests/README.md

-The skin pixels cell array can be used for the other test scripts in order to avoid the need for a recomputation of the skin segmentation. this is essentially pretty usefull during extensive data evaluation procedures where often seberal attemps using different parameters are needed to obtained a good calibrated result.
+The skin pixels cell array can be used for the other test scripts in order to avoid the need for a recomputation of the skin segmentation. this is essentially pretty usefull during extensive data evaluation procedures where often several attemps using different parameters are needed to obtained a good calibrated result.